ParaN3xus/haobook/example.typ

 For both types of notes, you can use the `dy` parameter to specify the vertical position of the note.
 The default value is `0em`, which means the note will be placed at the same vertical position as the main text.
 You can use a negative value to move the note up, or a positive value to move it down.

 === Side Figure
 The `side-figure` will create a side figure with a caption.
 You can use it to create a figure with a caption on the side of the page.
-The caption will be numbered according to the section or chapter.
+The caption will be numbered according to the chapter.

 Here is an example of how to use the `side-figure`:
 ```typ